vaibhav18matere/books/README.md

 it’s that we’re not as smart and as wise as we’d like to think we are.
 - If we ever do want to become wise, it comes from the questioning and from humility — not, as many would like to think, from certainty, mistrust, and arrogance.

+### 7th APRIL => THE COST OF ACCEPTING COUNTERFEITS

+- “the first and greatest task of the philosopher is to test and separate appearances, and to act on nothing that is untested.”